logicplace/pm-dev-docs/hardware/cpu/bios.md

 JRS NZ, multicart
 ```

-If this returns Z=0, it means bits 2~0 of [$2001][] represent a valid game ID in an [official multi-cart](../dev_cart.md) set up.
-Z=1 doesn't mean it's not an official multi-cart set up, it could mean that it didn't use the game select screen *or* that it's a release game/unsupported flash cart/etc.
+If this returns Z=0, it means bits 2~0 of [$2001][] represent a valid game ID in an [official multicart](../dev_cart.md) set up.
+Z=1 doesn't mean it's not an official multicart set up, it could mean that it didn't use the game select screen *or* that it's a release game/unsupported flash cart/etc.

 No official software uses this.